-Get your game on with these great options for Mac!
+Best Mac games 2022

 Life is Strange is an episodic mystery game of sorts that has you playing as Max Caulfield, a photography student who randomly discovers that she can rewind time (saving her best friend's life).
 The pair end up investigating the disappearance of a fellow student, while Max struggles with the realization that altering the past can have consequences in the future.

 Essentially, you go through the entire game, making choices, and the choices you make can screw things up for you down the road or make life much easier (think Until Dawn).
 With well-crafted characters and a moving story, Life is Strange is for the folks who like a cinematic experience fraught with emotion (á la Heavy Rain).
-It's highly acclaimed, so it's definitely one that you want to check out for yourself.
+It's highly acclaimed, making it one of the best Mac games, so it's definitely one that you want to check out for yourself.

 Life is Strange

 Rewind time in this critically acclaimed episodic mystery game.
+You play as a high school student who gets caught up in strange powers.

 This game may be a little old (like first-generation Xbox old), but it's a classic, and the fact that it's on the Mac is just fantastic.
-It's 4,000 years before the Galactic Empire, and the Sith are just wiping out Jedi left right and central.
+It's 4,000 years before the Galactic Empire, and the Sith are just wiping out Jedi left, right, and central.
 So, of course, you're the last hope of the Jedi, and you have to lead your brothers and sisters in arms in a last stand of sorts against the ultimate evil.

 The cool part is you actually get to ultimately choose which side you want to be on, opting to conquer or save your fellow Jedi, using Force powers and sweet lightsaber moves all the way through.
 You get to customize your character, and they change as the game goes on, depending on the choices you make and your style of play (kinda like the Fable series).

 If you love an action-packed romp around the cosmos and, of course, Star Wars, then definitely download this right now.
-Keep in mind that it is an older game, but if you grew up with it like I did, this'll be a nostalgia-filled journey.
+Keep in mind that it is an older game, but if you grew up with it like I did, this will be a nostalgia-filled journey.

 Star Wars: Knights of the Old Republic